HOW TO COMBINE THE BEST OF ALL WE KNOW

 Dr Cath's Story

 I also remember the Live Aid concerts, and the performances on the telly, chatter on the radio, and endless music sessions delivered by cassette tape.
 People donating, rock stars getting angry, children asking unending questions about ‘why’ these things happen.
-We still see these things today, we still find people fighting against the dark.
+Even with events today we still find people fighting against the dark.

-Looking to the future now, with my two very young children, I wonder what their ‘Ethopian Famine’ moment will be.
+Looking to the future now, with my two children, I wonder what their ‘Ethopian Famine’ moment will be.
 Bushfires?
 Floods?
 The Bee Crisis?
 Climate Change?
 Killer Robots?
 And I also wonder what can be done right now to stop those terrible moments from happening.
 Where and how and when can we make the choice to do extraordinarily good things?
-Why not start now, with you, wherever you work, live, and play?

-Industry 5.0 (the next industrial revolution) will hopefully tip the invisible hands of economics towards a purpose-driven economy, and let it be a natural transition via investors, subsidies, government policy, and media campaigns.
+Industry 5.0 (the next (5th) industrial revolution) should tip the invisible hands of economics towards a purpose-driven economy, and let it be a natural transition via investors, subsidies, government policy, and media campaigns.
 But Industry 5.0 won’t be able to reach its full potential unless we all care enough to act accordingly.
 The future of work is already here, it is just not distributed the same way across different socio-economic, gender, nor geographical locations.
-As a ‘lucky’ country, Australia has the capability to lead and become a lighthouse for #techforgood and other purpose for-profit business models.

-I started getting into entrepreneurship and the start-up world because I had identified a number of gaps between technical capability and tangible action.
+I started getting into entrepreneurship because I had identified a number of gaps between technical capability and tangible action.
 We have technologies that can be applied to do some amazingly good work, but there are management, insurance, business-culture, and other human reasons why these changes are not making it to business as usual in a traditional economic model.
-Start-up culture has its issues, and many technology ecosystems are hindered by ‘hungry start-up syndrome’, everyone seems to forget that collaboration is supposed to be the new competition.
-But, the start-up ecosystem is fundamental to creating and curating innovation at low risk to traditional, large business.
-I heard once that 95% of start-ups fail because they have no market need; no sustainable business model.
-Not good odds for success.
+The start-up ecosystem is fundamental to creating and curating innovation at low risk to traditional, large business.

 My works are a long love letter to my sons.
 After all, the future is theirs.